Electroid/lit.dev/README.md

 New site, new repo.

+> **Note:** This project has been migrated from npm to [bun](https://bun.sh).
+Please make sure you have bun installed before working with this repo.
+You can install bun with `curl -fsSL https://bun.sh/install | bash`.

 ## Packages

-This is an npm workspaces monorepo.
+This is a bun workspaces monorepo.

 - lit-dev-content: Main content of lit.dev
 - lit-dev-server: Production web server for lit.dev